 Tessaku: Mons

-Since then, Diana and I collaborated a series of mons* for some of the camps.
-We are currently in the process of developing more, and hope to create one for each of the 10 main WRA camps.
-Below are designs developed for Tule Lake and Minidoka.
+I’ve been honored to collaborate on a series of mons*, representing the WRA camps as a way for descendants and survivors to reclaim a part of their history.
+We are currently in the process of developing more, and aim to create one for each of the 10 main WRA camps.
+Below are designs developed for Tule Lake, Minidoka and Manzanar; three camps which both Diana and myself had family members incarcerated in.
+Each mon is inspired by a relevant landmark from each location.

 About Tessaku: